 Learning early on in her cases that it is important to have proper equipment, Dr. Tinsley Keefe shares the significance of one particular tool: the camera.
 Private investigators need good cameras as badly as photographers do.
 In order to have sufficient evidence for your clients, the picture needs to be clear, defined, and easy to identify.
 If you are not willing to fork over a decent amount of money for an appropriate camera, then you should not bother taking the private investigator exam.

 Another huge part of the private investigating world is the ability to blend in.
 There are many things that can ruin a case for an investigator, and one of the biggest things is failure to fade with your surroundings.
 When you are following someone around for hours a day . . . obviously you risk the chance of them seeing you.
 The real problem comes when they see you more than once.
 Private eyes need to part chameleon above all else.
 There is no way around it.

 Finally, the most important component of being a private investigator – according to Tinsley Keefe – is to be clever and use your common sense.
 Without both of those factors influencing your career path, you will fall behind.
 Private Investigators need to constantly be on top of things, which can require the persistent use of your intellect and insight.
 What if your visual walks into a bar and you have no money?
 If you are meant to be a private eye, you will use your wits to come up with a scenario.

 Perhaps you are a journalist interviewing the bartender about the venue’s business?
-Regardless, if you have all of Dr. Tinsley Ariana Taylor Keefe’s guidelines of being a private investigator down, then get out there and chase your dream.
+Regardless, if you have all of Dr. Tinsley Ariana Taylor Keefe’s guidelines of being a private investigator in Oklahoma down, then get out there and chase your dream.